The WB: Programming

 Much, though not all, of The WB's programming during its eleven-year run as a television network was produced by corporate cousin Warner Bros.
 Television.
 The network's schedule during its first two seasons – the 1995 midseason (when it inaugurated its initial Wednesday lineup) and the first half of the 1995–96 season (when the network expanded its programming to Sundays) – consisted entirely of sitcoms; the first drama series to debut on the network was the primetime soap Savannah, which debuted in February 1996 and ran for two seasons until its cancellation in February 1997.
-The WB's first reality series was the U.S. adaptation of Popstars, which ran for two seasons from 2001 to 2003.
+The WB's first reality series was the American adaptation of Popstars, which ran for two seasons from 2001 to 2003.

 In addition to live-action programs, the network has experimented with primetime animated series; Pinky and the Brain was the first such series, airing as part of the network's Sunday lineup from September 1995 to July 1996, before moving exclusively to the Kids' WB Saturday lineup due to low ratings in its prime time slot.
 Most of the animated projects that aired afterward were adult animation series; the last such attempts being The Oblongs (running for one season in 2001, and was later revived on corporate sister Cartoon Network's Adult Swim block) and The PJs (which moved to the network in 2000 following its cancellation by Fox, and ran for only one additional season on The WB).